 The appropriate level of “dryness” of a concrete slab will depend on the desired finish treatment.
 The target that installers should keep in mind prior to applying a particular flooring adhesive or finish is the manufacturer’s relative humidity (RH) specification for the moisture that’s within the slab.
 Achieving this target will help assure success when the flooring product is applied to the slab.
 Many flooring failures occur when installers apply floor coverings over slabs with high RH, thus trapping excess moisture.

 Historical Industry Practices

-It is a process that takes time, and time can be influenced by the ambient conditions around the slab as it dries.
-This makes the drying process not one of mere mathematical calculation (slab depth x # of days = dry slab) but a process that will require accurate monitoring of the slab’s relative humidity over time.
+Concrete “dries” as water rises from deep within the slab to its surface in order to evaporate.
+It is a process that takes time, and the amount of time can be influenced by the ambient conditions around the slab as it dries.
+This means the drying process is not one of mere mathematical calculation (slab depth x # of days = dry slab) but a process that will require accurate monitoring of the slab’s relative humidity over time.